tlorans/ClimateInvestingNLP/docs/source/asimpleframework.md

 Where $\tau(k_{i,t})$ corresponds to an indicator taking the value 1 if the keyword is related to our specific theme and 0 otherwise.

+Below we use the `semantic_search` function from the `sentence-transformers` package, that compute the cosine similarity between our embeddings.

 ```python
 hits = util.semantic_search(emb_K, emb_S, top_k=1)